We work across Kenya to secure safe havens for wildlife

 Lava flows, comiphora woodland, savannah, swamps and lake Jipe.

-An abundance of wildlife including: Elephants, Black Rhino, Oryx, Gerenuk, Kudu, Zebra, Eland, Gazelles, Elephants, Buffalo, Lion, Leopard, Cheetah and Hirola (Hunter’s Hartebeest), and also more than 500 recorded species of bird.
+An abundance of wildlife including: Elephants, Black Rhino, Oryx, Gerenuk, Kudu, Zebra, Eland, Gazelles, Buffalo, Lion, Leopard, Cheetah, Painted Dogs and Hirola (Hunter’s Hartebeest), and also more than 500 recorded species of bird.

 SWT/KWS Anti-Poaching Operations, SWT/KWS Mobile Vet Units, Aerial Surveillance, Orphans’ Project, Saving Habitats, Eco Lodges and Community Outreach.